Water safety saves lives.

 Also, point out any lifeguard stands and first aid stations.
 Talk to your child about the role of lifeguards and who to go to if help is needed.

-Teaching your child to back float may not be easy, but it’s an important skill for them to learn.
+Teaching your child to float on their back may not be easy, but it’s an important skill for them to learn.
 Before attempting it, explain why it’s so important.

 Activities to try:

-- Practice breath control – Blowing bubbles while floating
+- Practice breath control by blowing bubbles while floating.

 Teach your child about water hazards and to make sure the coast is clear before they jump in.
 Discuss what children should look for before they jump into the water.
 Make it fun and have them look and then jump into the pool while yelling “Look Before You Leap!”